A colored sl(N)-homology for links in S^3: Direct Sum Decomposition (V)

 \section{Direct Sum Decomposition (V)}

-The main objective of this section is to prove Theorem \ref{decomp-V}, which ``categorifies" \cite[Proposition A.10]{MOY} and further generalizes direct sum decomposition (IV) in \cite{KR1}.
-The proof of Decomposition (V) is different from that of Decompositions (I-IV) in the sense that we do not explicitly construct the homotopy equivalence in Decomposition (V).
+The objective of this section is to prove Theorem \ref{decomp-V}, which categorifies \cite[Proposition A.10]{MOY} and further generalizes direct sum decomposition (IV) (Theorem \ref{decomp-IV}.)
+The proof of Decomposition (V) is different from that of Decompositions (I-IV) in the sense that we do not explicitly construct the homotopy equivalences in Decomposition (V).
 Instead, we use the Krull-Schmidt property of the category $\hmf$ to prove this decomposition.

-\begin{theorem} Let $m,n,l$ be non-negative integers satisfying $N\geq n+l,m+l$.
+\begin{theorem} Let $m,n,l$ be non-negative integers satisfying $n+l,m+l\leq N$.
 For $\max\{m-n,0\}\leq k \leq m+l$ and $\max\{m-n,0\}\leq j \leq m$, define $\Gamma_k^1$, $\Gamma_k^3$, $\Gamma_j^2$ and $\Gamma_j^4$ to be the MOY graphs in Figure \ref{decomp-V-figure}.
 Then, for $\max\{m-n,0\}\leq k \leq m+l$,

 where we use the convention $\qb{a}{b}=0$ if $b<0$ or $b>a$. \end{theorem}